 Thomas B. Sheridan and his wife, Elizabeth, founded The Sheridan Foundation in 1962.
-Mr. Sheridan, orphaned at a young age in Ireland, was brought to America in the 1880's and educated by The Little Sisters of the Poor in New York City.
+Mr. Sheridan was born in 1886 to Irish immigrant parents of modest means.
 Mr. Sheridan learned the value of education, and it was on this principle that the Foundation was formed.
-He was the founder of the American Bank Stationery Company in Baltimore in 1914, which grew to become one of the largest check printing companies in America, with locations across the United States.
+He was the founder of the American Bank Stationery Company in Baltimore in 1927, which grew to become one of the largest check printing companies in America, with locations across the United States.

 The Foundation was initially led by Thomas M. Sheridan, the grandson of Thomas B. and

 Elizabeth M. Sheridan.
 Under his presidency, the Foundation made diverse grants, including to educational institutions, inside and outside the State of Maryland.
 Upon Mr. Sheridan’s death in 1974, James L. Sinclair became President.
 Mr. Sinclair had been a Trustee since 1971, had been a President of American Bank Stationery Company, and was married to Elizabeth Sheridan Sinclair, a

 granddaughter of the Foundation’s founders.
 In 1974, Mrs. Sinclair became a Trustee and Vice-President/Executive Director of the Foundation until her passing in 1987.
 It was under their direction and that of late Trustee L. Patrick Deering that the Foundation refocused its efforts to its current mission.